Background

 Moving forward, I’m excited about the upcoming phases, which will introduce new features like the psychrometer for tracking mental health trends.
 I’m also prepared to address bugs and make iterative improvements to ensure the platform evolves into a truly student-centered resource.

-Collaboration is essential for phased rollouts.
 Working closely with university teams, I learned the importance of clear communication and alignment on both current and future features.
 Involving each stakeholder early on, especially the manager and developer, ensured the smoother implementation of the Clarity Navigator into a scalable website platform.

-User feedback is a continuous process.
 Rather than a one-time feedback session, regular check-ins with our student users helped us identify areas for improvement and shape our updates.
 This iterative process is critical to creating a relevant and user-centred wellness resource on campus tailored for students.

-Balancing ambition with functionality.
 With a broad vision for Wellness@HKU, prioritizing core features in phase 1 kept the project achievable and allowed us to provide immediate value to students.
 Phased expansions will ensure that each update is well-integrated and maintains the user-friendly experience students need.